Monday, July 25, 2016

 Storseisundet bridge

 One of the most photographed bridge on this route was the Storseisundet bridge.
 Just next to it was a cafe where we took a quick snack break.
 On this trip, we had planned ahead and were carrying enough cash for the trip.
 But when we tried paying at the cafe in cash, they were quite surprised to see it!
 Apparently no one uses cash in Norway anymore, even at a remote location:).
 On our way back to Andalsnes, we also stopped at a fishing village (now converted to a hotel) for some time.
-It was nice sitting in the sun and spotting fish in the way.
+It was nice sitting in the sun and spotting fish on the way.
 It would be great to stay in a remote place like this, wouldn't it?

 Viewpoint on the top